 Student Support Co-ordinator

 Clare Atkin is part of the Academic Office team and it is her role to facilitate the academic support of both undergraduate and postgraduate students with registered disabilities throughout the student’s academic life cycle – starting when they come to interview, through to when they sit their final examinations, in liaison with the Disability Advisory Service.
-Clare is also Secretary to both Welfare Committee and Grants Committee.
+Clare is Secretary to Grants Committee, and also facilitates the Financial Support Review Panel meetings.

 You can email Clare at student.support@lmh.ox.ac.uk.